materia-dex/materiadex-com/src/pages/docs/materia/08-SDK/05-trade.md

 outputAmount: TokenAmount
 ```

-For exact output trades, this value should be passed as amountOut to router functions.
-For exact input trades, this value should be multiplied by a factor <1, representing slippage tolerance, and passed as amountOutMin to router functions.
+For exact output trades, this value should be passed as amountOut to orchestrator functions.
+For exact input trades, this value should be multiplied by a factor <1, representing slippage tolerance, and passed as amountOutMin to orchestrator functions.

 ## executionPrice